 Mascot applied in various elements of branding and content strategy creates the feeling of consistency which is the basis of strong brand presence and positioning on the market.

 Therefore, according to everything mentioned above, we can sum up what requirements to the efficient mascots should be considered.
 Among them, we would insist that a mascot should be:

 - applicable for diverse tasks

 - looking good in different sizes and resolutions

 Mascots are very helpful in interfaces: they liven up the general process, catch up user’s attention, become the memorable element, create important support for a stylistic concept and make the illusion of direct communication with the user.

-Also, wisely used in illustrations featuring actions or interactions, mascot can become a good way to avoid using too much copy on the screen and in this way save space for other important elements of layout or just more “air” really needed to create good perception of data on the screen or page.
+Also, wisely used in illustrations featuring actions or interactions, the mascot can become a good way to avoid using too much copy on the screen and in this way save space for other important elements of layout or just more “air” really needed to create a good perception of data on the screen or page.

 Certainly, mascots should be wisely applied in order not to overload the interface where it is not needed.
 The aim of a mascot in any kind of environment is to simplify and speed up the interaction with a product.
-If this objective is not achieved, mascot can play bad role and create unnecessary distraction instead of improvement for the branding.
-In our next post we will continue this topic, considering some pitfalls and issues necessary to consider in process of creating a mascot as the element of branding.
+If this objective is not achieved, the mascot can play the bad role and create unnecessary distraction instead of improvement for the branding.
+In our next post, we will continue this topic, considering some pitfalls and issues necessary to consider in process of creating a mascot as the element of branding.
 Stay tuned!